-Former Minnesota Daily desk editor and University of Minnesota alumna Olivia Johnson, 22, died Saturday in a car crash in northwestern Wisconsin.
+Former Minnesota Daily Desk Editor and University of Minnesota alumna Olivia Johnson, 22, died on Dec.
+28 in a car crash in northwestern Wisconsin.
 Johnson was in a car with University alumna Micaela Scheider, 22, when Scheider lost control of the vehicle and it crossed into the path of a semitrailer truck near Grantsburg, Wisconsin, the Star Tribune reported.

 For those that knew her and worked with her, Johnson was a budding journalist whose death came as a shock.

 “She brought pretty much nothing but joy to the job everyday,” said Ryan Faircloth, a former Daily editor who worked closely with Johnson.
 “She was very well-respected.”

 Johnson was hired as a Daily reporter in 2015.
 She assumed the campus activities editor position in fall 2017, overseeing multiple reporters and assisting them with their stories.

 Johnson also held intern reporting positions at the St. Paul Pioneer Press and the Star Tribune, among other news organizations.
 Most recently, she was a reporter for News & Advance, a news service based in Virginia.

 “Olivia was passionate in all she did and even though her time on this earth was cut short,” an obituary drafted by her parents states.